THE PHARMACOLOGIST

 2. What two types of agents do combination oral contraceptives (OCs) contain?
 For most OCs, what is the standard dosing regimen?
 Of 28 tablets, how many are “active” and how many are “inert?”
 What happens during the seven days of “inert” tablets?
 Is the choice of combo OC universal?
 Or is it patient-specific?
 How should the doses be decided?

-4. Comment on some of the interesting adverse effects relating to transdermal administration or administration via vaginal ring.
+4. Comment on some of the interesting adverse effects relating to transdermal administration or administration via vaginal ring (see narrated slides for best information).

-5. Compared to estradiol, what are the chief pharmacokinetic advantages (half-life, bioavailability, protein binding) for ethinyl estradiol?
+5. Compared to estradiol, what are the chief pharmacokinetic parameters (half-life, bioavailability, protein binding) for ethinyl estradiol?
 How is the compound eliminated from the body?

 7. With respect to the combination OCs, does either drug alter the pharmacokinetics of the other?

 8. What is the difference between monophasic, biphasic, and triphasic OCs?
-Why are withdrawal- bleeding periods, on average, shorter for loestrin 24 Fe than with other combo OCs?
+Why are withdrawal- bleeding periods, on average, shorter for products such as loestrin 24 Fe than with other combo OCs?

 11. In which patients are the oral contraceptives contraindicated.
 Why?
 What are some of the common and rare but serious adverse effects associated with the OCs?

-12. What possible drug-drug interactions can be predicted in patients taking oral contraceptives and antibiotics?
-In patients taking oral contraceptives and inducers of CYP450s (eg. Rifampin)?
+12. What possible drug-drug interactions can be predicted in patients taking oral contraceptives and certain antibiotics?
+In patients taking oral contraceptives and inducers of CYP450s (eg. Rifampin, griseofulvin)?
+How about gabapentin and OCs?

 13. What is so unique about drospirenone?
 Does is have antiandrogenic activity?
 Does it have antimineralocorticoid activity?
 Should women with renal failure take an oral contraceptive that contains drospirenone?